 VII.
-The athletic director and principal are responsible for implementing the aforementioned eligibility procedures.
+The principal and athletic director are responsible for implementing the aforementioned eligibility procedures.
 This includes preparing rosters and reporting forms related to eligibility, assuring that such reports are submitted by coaches/sponsors on a timely basis, and notifying participants of their ineligibility.
 Communication to a student and his/her parents is made as early as possible in instances of ineligibility.